La Salle Theater (Chicago)

-Tenants & owners
+History

-The original La Salle was owned by Anna Sinton Taft, wife the Charles Phelps Taft, who was the brother of U.S. President William Howard Taft.
+The original La Salle was owned by Anna Sinton Taft, wife of Charles Phelps Taft, who was the brother of U.S. President William Howard Taft.
 The tenant, from about 1903 until 1910, was Mort H. Singer; in 1910, after lengthy legal action, the theater was won by Harry Askin (1864–1934) and the La Salle Opera House Company, composed of Charles W. Murphy, owner of the Chicago Cubs, Askin and several other minor associates.

 In June 1917, Sinton sold the La Salle (from 118 to 116 West Madison) to S. W. Strauss & Co., headed by Albert L. Strauss (1871–1918).
 In 1927, La Salle began showing movies.
 It closed in the late 1940s.
 In the spring of 1950, the building was razed to make way for St. Peter's Church.
 In 1913, The La Salle Theater was one of 36 Chicago theaters listed in the Chicago Daily News Almanac and Year-Book of 1914.

+In January 1924 gangsters Davy Miller and his brother Max were shot by Dean O'Banion of the North Side Gang as they walked out of the play Give and Take at the La Salle Theatre.
+On their way in they had insulted an acquaintance of O'Banion who shot them in retaliation.
+Max was shielded by his belt buckle but Davy was seriously injured.
+He was rushed to hospital where he remained in a critical condition for days before making an eventual recovery.
+He never told the police who had shot him.